paulfranco/AndroidInterviewQuestions/README.md

 **Which Views in this layout should include a contentDescription value?**

 Text labels, text-based Buttons and EditTexts don't really need a content description as the screen reader can easily read the text inside.
 However Images and image-based Buttons do need some explanation to help those who cannot see them well.

+**Is it possible to create an activity in Android without a user interface?**